MichielBbal/Notebooks/README.md

 1. Basics
 2. Intermediate
 3. Deep learning (Computer Vision, NLP etc)
-4. Data science & data engineering (data protocols, integration etc)
+4. Data engineering (data protocols, integration etc)
 5. Audio
 6. Creative Coding & miscellanious

 ### Learning paths
 You can create your own learning path if you like.